srdc/onfhir/README.md

 to store FHIR AuditEvent records to its own local repository, or a remote FHIR server running as a seperate audit repository.
 If you want to create audit events/logs in different format and send them to a custom audit repository (ElasticSearch+Kibana, etc), you can extend this interface with your module and register it.
-* Further FHIR Operations: You can implement custom FHIR Operations by extending **io.onfhir.api.service.FHIROperationHandlerService** and preparing an OperationDefinition file for onFhir configuration while setting
-the class path of your module to the **OperationDefinition.name** parameter.
+* Further FHIR Operations: You can implement custom FHIR Operations by extending **io.onfhir.api.service.FHIROperationHandlerService** and preparing an OperationDefinition file describing the input and output parameters of the operation.
+You then need to provide a Map[String, String] of the (operation URL -> the class name of the module) that you implemented by extending FHIROperationHandlerService.
 * External Akka Routes: You can also implement non-FHIR REST services for your server and register them to onFHIR.

 ```